How does Binghamton University assess the risk of an education abroad program location?

 We have developed a Risk Webinar that we encourage you to review, and then complete the Risk Assessment Self Survey.
 These are tools to help students consider the different aspects of risks related to study abroad and overseas travel.
 Please note that these tools do not address all possible risk considerations; however, they do provide an overview of items to consider.
 We encourage you to talk further about your specific situation with your Education Abroad Advisor, Academic Advisor, Financial Aid Advisor, other on-campus staff such as mentors, and your family.

 If I applied for a Binghamton University program for a previous semester, can I transfer

-my application pieces to a summer 2021 or fall 2021 application?
+my application pieces to a future application?

 What do I need to consider when it is time to purchase airfare?

 Students who are admitted to an education abroad program should wait for their program advisor to indicate it is a good time to purchase airfare.
 Students are responsible for making their own flight arrangements.
 We strongly advise students to purchase airline tickets that permit a change of date or cancellation of the flight, and to purchase tickets directly from the airline rather than a third-party vendor (like Expedia or Travelocity).
 Current airline guidelines indicate this is normally allowed with a penalty.
 Students should not purchase non-refundable airline tickets even though they may be less expensive.
 Non-refundable tickets often do not provide adequate protection for unforeseen circumstances.
 Be sure to read all of the provisions associated with any airline ticket or independent travel purchase.

 Travel agents and insurance companies are sources of information about available trip cancellation insurance policies.
 Students purchasing trip insurance should be aware of what it does and does not cover.